clm-test/fc/README.md

-# 🚀 FarProfile – Farcaster Mini App
+# 🚀 FirstCast – Farcaster Mini App

 This is a **Mini App** built for [**Farcaster**](https://farcaster.xyz), a decentralized social media protocol.